Pioreactor/docs.pioreactor/user-guide/01-getting-started/01b-hardware-set-up/02-rpi-hat-assembly.md

 <AssemblyInstructionBlock title="Step 3: Placing the HAT PCB on top" images={["user-guide/hardware-assembly/rpi_with_standoffs.jpg","user-guide/hardware-assembly/gpio_unpushed.jpg","user-guide/hardware-assembly/gpio_pushed.jpg", "user-guide/hardware-assembly/standoff_on_hat.jpg"]}>

 1. Hand screw on the <Highlight color={colors.blue}>12mm hex standoffs-with-6mm-screw</Highlight> in each corner.
 2. Place the HAT PCB on top. <Highlight color={colors.red}>Push down *from the corners*</Highlight> to secure it in place.
-The HAT PCB's GPIO connector will line up with the RPi's GPIO pins, and may require a slight force to compress down.
+The HAT PCB's GPIO connector will line up with the RPi's GPIO pins and may require a slight force to compress down.
 You can also use the next Tip below to help apply force.

 3. Hand screw the <Highlight color={colors.green}>12mm hex standoffs</Highlight> in each corner, on top of the HAT.